simmonekelly/simmone-kelly-brainflix/README.md

-# Getting Started with Create React App
+# BRAINFLIX SERVER/API DOCUMENTATION

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Overview

-In the project directory, you can run:
+In the client directory, you can run:

 ### `npm start`